grwt/react-practice/README.md

-To see these projects firstly,
+To see these projects firstly:
 1.clone this repo https://github.com/grwt/react-practice.git
-2. Navigate to the project folder you want to run by using cd <folder name> on your terminal
+2.Navigate to the project folder you want to run by using cd <folder name> on your terminal
 3. run npm.run.dev